Deborah Mathis: Early life and education

 Mathis was born in Little Rock, Arkansas on August 24, 1953, to Rev. Lloyd H. Myers and Rachel A. Helms Myers.
 She attended Gibbs Elementary, Rightsell Elementary, Westside Junior High, and Little Rock Central High School, where she was the first black and first female editor of the school's newspaper.
-She studied journalism at the University of Arkansas.

 Career

 In 1973, Mathis became a reporter for Channel 11 Dateline News.
 Her career includes work as a reporter for the Arkansas Democrat and the Arkansas Gazette (now merged into the Arkansas Democrat-Gazette), and TV stations KARK-Channel 4 and KATV-Channel 7.
 She was also a columnist for the Arkansas Gazette, and the first Black member of the Arkansas Gazette editorial board.
 From 1993 to 2000 she was the White House correspondent for Gannett.
-In 2000, she was selected as a Fall Fellow at the Shorenstein Center on the Press, Politics and Public Policy at the Kennedy School of Government to examine the role of race in press coverage in a case study.
+In 2000, she was selected as a Fall Fellow at the Shorenstein Center on the Press, Politics and Public Policy at Harvard's Kennedy School of Government to examine the role of race in press coverage in a case study.

-Mathis is a regular commentator on America's Black Forum and a nationally syndicated columnist for Tribune Media Services.
+Throughout the 1990s, Mathis was a fixture on TV news and current event talk shows, including America's Black Forum and Oprah, and was a nationally syndicated columnist for Tribune Media Services.
 She has also appeared as a commentator on NPR.

-Mathis is an assistant professor at Northwestern University's Medill School of Journalism.
+Mathis was an assistant professor at Northwestern University's Medill School of Journalism. from 2003 to 2006.